cwebbtw/mewbase/docs/introduction.md

 * The channel or topic within the Event Source that the projection should subscribe to (e.g. Kafka topic name, if your Event Source is [Apache Kafka](https://kafka.apache.org/))
 * The name of the binder the projection will maintain within the Binder Store

-You provide functions that filter and classify any events that arrive form the Event Source:
+You must also provide functions that filter and classify events that arrive:

 ![Filter and Identifcation functions](images/ProjectionFilterIdentify.png)

 * The Filter Function describes which incoming raw events should be ignored by this projection
 * And the Identifcation Function assigns each incoming event to a document in the binder.
 It transforms an event into an index String, identifying document the event is related to.

-You also provide a Projection Function.
+You must also provide a Projection Function.
 This is a [pure function](https://en.wikipedia.org/wiki/Pure_function) that determines the next value of a document in the binder.

 ![Projection Function](images/ProjectionFunction.png)